tlwilliams895/curriculum-docs/src/building/working.rst

 Deploying
 ---------

-Once you’ve made some changes to the site–edit, built, test, commit–you’re ready to deploy.
+Once you've made some changes to the site–edit, built, test, commit–you're ready to deploy.
 How to do this depends on your role.

 Non-Staff Contributions
 ~~~~~~~~~~~~~~~~~~~~~~~